ytakano/tlaplus_commnity_jar/README.md

 # Jar files for TLA+ Community Modules

-These jar files are requred by https://github.com/tlaplus/CommunityModules.
+These jar files are required by https://github.com/tlaplus/CommunityModules.

 To use these files, pass the classpath option to Java like below.